Avatar

 typedef TSuperClass Super

-typedef is specifier which creates alias for our type.
+typedef is a specifier which creates alias for type.
+In this case Super is an alias to TSuperClass.

 DECLARE_CLASS(UObject,UObject,CLASS_Abstract|CLASS_Intrinsic|CLASS_MatchedSerializers,CASTCLASS_None,TEXT("/Script/CoreUObject"),COREUOBJECT_API)

-That’s why our UObject, which is marked UCLASS, for example Character, GameMode, Actor, etc. has Super:: and ThisClass:: by default.
+That’s why our UObject or Character, GameMode, Actor or any other class marked as UCLASS has Super:: and ThisClass:: by default.

 Super for non UCLASS

-Sometimes, when we works with low-level API we need to inherit some classes.
+Sometimes, when we work with low-level API we also work with derived classes.
 And intuitively, we use Super.
-But here is problem.
-No reflection, no Super.
+This is invalid because no reflection means no Super.

 //NON UCLASS